jedevc/fyp-report/report.md

 and types in libc, which can then be referenced using a special syntax from vulnspec specifications.
-This utility is bundled along with the `builtin_generator` tool which is used to generate primitive types and the metatype graph from the previous section.
+This utility is bundled along with the `builtin_generator` tool which is used to generate primitive types and the meta-type graph from the previous section.

 In the `config.yaml` in the builtins directory, in addition to all the fields [already detailed](#type-checking), we introduce a `libraries` key which